Psychological Healing

 —Matthew 10:37-39

-In regard to your question, then, this all means that if you want to raise children properly, you have to love God more than you love your children and more than you love your life and more than you love your work in the world.
-By loving God as Saint Catherine describes, you make it possible to show your children how to love and to serve God.
-Otherwise, you botch the whole job.
+In regard to your question, then, this all means that if parents want to raise children properly, it is necessary to love God more than they love their children, and more than they love their life, and more than they love their work in the world.
+By loving God as Saint Catherine describes, parents make it possible to show their children how to love and to serve God.
+Otherwise, the parents botch the whole job.

 This necessitates about three steps:

-You should then set about living a truly holy life, free of every shred of hypocrisy that your children can point to in scorn.
-In all of this, you should pray for your children with the intensity of Saint Monica and Saint Rita.
-And, after many years of sacrifice and prayer, you might find your children coming around back to the Church.
+Set about living a truly holy life, free of every shred of hypocrisy that your children can point to in scorn.
+In all of this, pray for your children with the intensity of Saint Monica and Saint Rita.
+After heartfelt contrition, much sacrifice and prayer, deep sorrow, and many tears, you might find your children coming around back to the Church.

 This is all a heavy price to pay for your past mistakes.
 But if you don’t pay the price, you will spend the rest of your life getting angry at anyone—including God Himself—who points out your self-deceit.
 And being angry at God is, well, not the path to heaven.